harmen91/shuffleArray/readme.txt

 3. run: docker run -it shufflearraycontainer /bin/sh
 4. You should now arrive inside the docker container
 5. run: python3 shuffleArray -s 123456789 -l 24
-	-s argument 123456789 is your input secret
+	-s argument 123456789 is your input.
 	-l argument 24 is your array length, in this case 24.
-6. The output is a shuffled array from 1-24 based on the given input secret seed.
+6. The output is a shuffled array from 1-24 based on the given input.

-Use this original array for whatever purpose you opened this tool for in the first place.

 ---